Jul

 The "attorney ad litem" can have full access to the Ward’s medical records for further review if he or she feels necessary.
 He or she also should meet with the Ward, if possible, even though the Ward may not even be able to interact with him or her.
 The "attorney ad litem" can interview other family members as well.

-7. Attend a hearing for appointment of guardian.
+7. Attend a hearing for the appointment of the guardian.

 Once the "attorney ad litem" is satisfied he or she has had the full opportunity to gather and evaluate the relevant information, the applicant’s attorney can schedule a hearing.
 Those persons who were served with a citation should be notified of the hearing unless they waive that right.